124 Jingle Bell-Rockin’ Christmas Dinner Ideas

 Pasta pie (or cake!) recipes:

 Once again, we prove that pasta can be anything but ordinary.
-Flecked with roasted red pepper and spinach, this pasta cake is sure to let all your guests know that this is a special meal.
+Layered with a homemade red sauce with meat as well as golden brown cheese, this rigatoni pie baked in a springform pan is sure to let all your guests know that this is a special meal.

 When the side dishes are this satisfying, you might not need much room on your plate for the entree.
 The challenge, of course, is trying not to make too many side dishes.